Yves Klein and His Artist Family*

 Rotraut

 Rotraut, born Rotraut Uecker (1938), is an artist who creates drawings, paintings, and sculptures inspired by the forms and phenomena of nature and the cosmos.
 In 1958, she met Yves Klein, with whom she began an intensive collaboration.
 They married in 1962, shortly before his death.
-In 1956, Rotraut created her first Galaxies.
-She produced visual points of light resembling stars in the cosmos by dripping glue onto a wooden board, covering it with black ink or paint, and then sanding it down.
-In 1964, she exhibited her Galaxies at the Amstel 47 gallery in Amsterdam.
-In her series Vol de sensibilité, she explores the sensitivity to form of painters such as Rubens, Cézanne, and Gauguin.
+Rotraut created her first works entitled “Galaxies” in 1956 by placing drops of flower mixed with water on a wooden panel, which she then covered with black Chinese ink before sanding it down, she created points of light reminiscent of stars in the cosmos.
+She exhibited these painted Galaxies in 1959 at the New Vision gallery of London and in 1964 at the Amsterdam art gallery Amstel 47.
+In her series Vol de sensibilité she explores the sensitivity to form of painters such as Rubens, Cézanne, and Gauguin.
 She achieves this by projecting slides of their paintings onto large sheets of paper and then emphatically overpainting the colours in a way that reflects her own feelings about the movements.
-Rotraut continues to create art and initiated together with Daniel Moquay the Yves Klein Archives and more recently the Yves Klein Foundation.
+Today, Rotraut is still active as an artist.
+Over the years and decades, she has taken care of the creative legacy of Fred, Marie and Yves and is therefore closely involved in realising this exhibition.

 The exhibition